SubjectThe SmtpRequest JavaScript class has been introduced with version 0.9.21 of the Presentation Engine. The class

 'streamed' to the sendmail daemon and so no matter how large the body item

-- there will be no base64 encoiding held entirely in memory. | | body[x].quotedPrintable | String | Optional - If set to 'true' then the Whitebeam will encode this body part using the
+- there will be no base64 encoiding held entirely in memory. | body[x].quotedPrintable | Boolean | For text elements with this property set to 'true' the Whitebeam will apply "Quoted Printable" encoding to the text

-email limits and that specific characters are 'escaped' | | body[x].headers | Object | Headers for this content part.
+attempting the same operation using regular expressions in JavaScript. | body[x].headers | Object | Headers for this content part.
 These are additional headers output

 immediately after the start of the part and before the body.
 This is where